4GeeksAcademy/cybersecurity-syllabus/03-administracion-servidores/network-services.md

 ---
 title: "Network Services"
-subtitle: "Learn how to configure basic network services to improve your server's security."
+subtitle: "Learn how to configure essential network services for your server’s security.
+Master IP settings, DNS, HTTP, and FTP with our step-by-step guide!"
-tags: ["linux"]
+tags: ["linux", "networking", "cybersecurity"]
 authors: ["blindma1den", "lorenagubaira"]

 ---